 Parent involvement in their child's education is important to student success.
 For most of El Dorado's parents, involvement in student academic progress is extremely limited.
+Parents need to understand that attendance is directly related to academic success.

 There is concern for the safety of students and staff due to inadequate staffing and supervision.
 The extreme behaviors of students during this school year negatively impacted our school's culture and climate and increased chronic absenteeism, suspension and expulsion rates.